JanM321/esphome-lg-controller/README.md

 # Protocol and Compatibility
 There seem to be two different protocols that LG AC units and wall controllers use to communicate:
-1. **Older 6-byte protocol**: the controller sends a 6-byte message every four seconds or so and the AC unit responds with a 6-byte message.
+1. **6-byte protocol**: the controller sends a 6-byte message every four seconds or so and the AC unit responds with a 6-byte message.
 This is the more basic protocol and likely older because it doesn't support advanced features and settings.
 An ESPHome implementation of this is available here: https://github.com/Flameeyes/esphome-lg-pqrcuds0
-2. **Newer 13-byte [protocol](protocol.md)**: the controller sends a 13-byte status message every 20 seconds (or when there's a change in settings) and the AC unit sends a very similar status message every 60 seconds.
+2. **13-byte [protocol](protocol.md)**: the controller sends a 13-byte status message every 20 seconds (or when there's a change in settings) and the AC unit sends a very similar status message every 60 seconds.
 There are also other message types for more advanced settings. **This is the one implemented here.**

 The controller hardware is identical because both use a very slow serial connection (104 bps) over a three-wire cable (Red = 12V, Yellow = Signal, Black = GND).
 In fact, some LG controllers support both protocols: my LG PREMTB001 controller first tries the 13-byte protocol and if it doesn't receive a response it will switch to the 6-byte protocol.